edysfy/Group_website/README.md

 The Mighty publish real stories by real people living with disability, disease and mental illness.
 They aim to build a safe platform for their community to share stories, connect with others and raise support for the causes they believe in.

 ##### How EmoteMap solves the problem differently:
-Although the Mighty are building a positive online community in the same way that we seek to, we believe that we provide a visual/geographical representation that efficiently and effectively allows users to interact/ learn from others in a way that seeing date/time-based posts on The Mighty doesnt.
-In this sense, The feel of the community that we are trying to bring about through EmoteMap is interactive and insightful in a very unique way (give stat from questionnaire on uniqueness).
-It enables the user to gain a localised understanding of a very much  global problem in a way that not many other websites do… this is very much due to the map interface that is used.
+The Mighty are building a positive online community in the same way that we seek to.
+We see light in this, as EmoteMap makes the user the heart of the website too.
+They themselves are a great starting point when it comes to solving the problem of global health mentally.
+However, Emote Map's interactive map interface enables the user to gain a localised understanding of a very much  global problem in a way that The Mighty does not.
+EmoteMap strives to engage the user through its interactive interface in order to create a positive environment for users to interact.